gnarayanachetty/next-ecommerce/README.md

-# next-netlfix
+# next-ecommerce
-Full Stack Netflix Clone in React, Tailwind CSS, Next.JS, Prisma, MongoDB, NextAuth &amp; Vercel
+A Full Stack E-Commerce web app in Next13, React.js, Typescript, TailwindCSS, Prisma, Stripe, Next Auth, MongoDB and more..